Wildlife of Singapore: Reptiles

 Singapore contains a relatively large number of reptiles, a total of about 110 species (4 of which are introduced).
 Most of the species, roughly 75 are snakes (mainly Colubrid snakes).

 Amphibians

-Singapore has 30 species of amphibians (out of which two species, the painted bull frog and the American bullfrog, are introduced species).
+Singapore has 30 species of amphibians (out of which two species, the painted bull frog and the American bullfrog, are introduced).

 Flora

 Singapore currently contains 1358 known species of native vascular plants, of which approximately 759 are critically endangered.

+Urban environment interactions

+Singapore's land area is dominated by urban development that is interspaced by natural reserves, waterways, parks and a large interlinked network of over 300 km of park connectors (PCN).
+The indigenous fauna that has adapted to the urban environment includes the following: